rpicard/explore-flask/9-static_files.md

     'home_js': Bundle(
         'lib/jquery-1.10.2.js',
         'js/home.js',
+        output='gen/home.js',
         filters='jsmin'),

     'home_css': Bundle(
         'lib/reset.css',
         'css/common.css',
         'css/home.css',
+        output='gen/home.css',
         filters='cssmin'),

     'admin_js': Bundle(
         'lib/jquery-1.10.2.js',
         'lib/Chart.js',
         'js/admin.js',
+        output='gen/admin.js',
         filters='jsmin'),

     'admin_css': Bundle(
         'lib/reset.css',
         'css/common.css',
         'css/admin.css',
+        output='gen/admin.css',
         filters='cssmin')
 }

 # [...]
 ```

-{ NOTE: To use the jsmin and cssmin filters, you'll need to install the jsmin and cssmin packages (e.g. with pip install jsmin cssmin).
-Make sure to add them to requirements.txt too. }
+{ NOTE: To use the `jsmin` and `cssmin` filters, you'll need to install the jsmin and cssmin packages (e.g. with `pip install jsmin cssmin`).
+Make sure to add them to _requirements.txt_ too. }

-Now Flask-Assets will merge and compress our files the first time the template is rendered, and it'll automatically update the compressed file when a source file changes.
+Flask-Assets will merge and compress our files the first time the template is rendered, and it'll automatically update the compressed file when one of the source files changes.

-{ NOTE: If you set ASSETS_DEBUG = True in your config, Flask-Assets will output each source file individually instead of merging them. }
+{ NOTE: If you set `ASSETS_DEBUG = True` in your config, Flask-Assets will output each source file individually instead of merging them. }

-{ SEE ALSO: You can use Flask-Assets to automatically compile Sass, Less, CoffeeScript, and other pre-processors.
+{ SEE ALSO: You can use Flask-Assets filters to automatically compile Sass, Less, CoffeeScript, and other pre-processors.
 Take a look at some of these other filters that you can use: http://elsdoerfer.name/docs/webassets/builtin_filters.html#js-css-compilers }

 ## Summary

-We can clean up our static directory by separating third-party files from our own code.
-Flask-Assets lets us bundle several static files into one.
-It also lets us use filters to minify those static files, or even compile pre-processor languages (like Sass, Less, CoffeeScript and more).
+* Static files go in the _static/_ directory.
+* Separate third-party libraries from your own static files.
+* Specify the location of your favicon in your templates.
+* Use Flask-Assets to insert your static files in your templates.
+* Flask-Assets can compile, combine and compress your static files.